yuki-nemurenai/yelb-app-cicd/README.md

-# Yelb Application to Yandex Cloud Managed Service deploy for Kubernetes via Gitlab CI/CD pipeline
+# Yelb Application to Yandex Managed Service for Kubernetes deploy via Gitlab CI/CD pipeline
 ## The [Yelb Application](https://github.com/mreferre/yelb) made by mreferre is used.
 The rights to the application belong to them.
 ## Pipeline stages overview:
 - lint: yaml, dockerfile and helm lints;